 Why Is Pupillary Distance Important?

-Pupillary distance is used to design prescription eyeglasses.
-Aligning the optical center of the lenses of your glasses results in comfort and visual clarity.
+Pupillary distance is used to fit prescription eyeglasses.
+Aligning the optical center of the lenses of your glasses results in greater comfort and visual clarity.

-The further you drift from the optical center of your lenses, the more light will hit the retina of the eye and bend it in various ways.
-A mistake in the measurement of PD creates blurriness.
+The further you drift from the optical center of your lenses, the more light will hit the eye's retina and bend it in various ways.

 Single vs. Dual Pupillary Distance: What’s the Difference?

-Most people have their PD measured when visiting their eye doctor and getting fitted for a new pair of prescription eyeglasses.
+Most people have their PD measured when visiting their eye doctor and getting fitted for a new pair of glasses.
 It’s also possible to measure PD at home.
-You do this by:
+There are different ways to do this:

 - First, stand 8 inches from a mirror and hold a millimeter ruler against your brow bone with your eyes open

-- Close your right eye and align the ruler’s 0 mm with the center of your left pupil
+- Close your right eye and align the ruler’s 0 millimeter line with the center of your left pupil

 - Looking straight ahead into the mirror, close your left eye and open your right eye